brenomfviana/ffiapi-rust/README.md

 # `rust_for_cpp`

 Codes for learning to build FFI APIs in Rust for C++.
-I need to fix some memory leaks.
+There are some memory leaks in the library.
+I do not know if I did something wrong, probably I did, but there are also some leaks are not my fault: https://github.com/rust-lang/rust/issues/19776.

 ## How to compile